 Taking our pennies to buy posters in Spencer’s, material from Hancock’s and books from the Hallmark store.
 So many shops so little MONEY!!

 Remember when I said I am not good with change?
 Our neighbor, who had worked on building of Cinderella City, said that it wouldn’t last because it was built on a creek bed.
 Yep the same one we use to play in at city park.
 He was right.
 The concrete started cracking do to unstable ground water.
-And the grand lady of the shopping malls was religated to history.
+The grand lady of the shopping malls was relegated to history.
 My history anyway.
 Sad that she went, glad we got to have so many memories there.